Intermediate Language Varieties

 The papers in this volume address the interplay of factors underlying the formation of intermediate varieties in the ‘dialect-standard’ landscape of present-day Europe.
 Research is presented on varieties of several different languages (Norwegian, Dutch, German, Italian, Spanish, Greek), on speech communities with different (geo)political and sociolinguistic histories, as well as on previously unexplored sociolinguistic situations.
 The contributions all share the twin characteristics of (a) robust scrutiny of structural variation and its links to both structural-systemic parameters and extralinguistic variables and (b) nuanced approaches to macro- and micro- level categories, with the requisite theoretical and methodological fine-tuning.
 While focusing on different languages/language groups, the papers in this volume share the common foci of bringing together structural and sociolinguistic considerations and of the concomitant necessary revisiting of methodologies.
 The data and analyses presented yield a firmer and more nuanced understanding of the dynamic permutations of cross-dialectal and dialect-to-standard convergence and the formation of intermediate varieties in different yet comparable contexts.

-[Studies in Language Variation, 24] Expected June 2020. vi, 252 pp. + index
+[Studies in Language Variation, 24] 2020. vi, 258 pp.

 Publishing status: Available

 © John Benjamins

 Chapter 1.
 Koinai and regional standard varieties in Europe: An introductionMassimo Cerruti and Stavroula Tsiplakou | pp. 1–29

 Chapter 2.
 Regional varieties in Norway revisitedUnn Røyneland | pp. 31–54

 Chapter 3.
 Surviving Limburg and Hollandic dialect features and what they have in commonFrans Hinskens | pp. 55–78